DivyankaThakur03/financial_engg_assignment1_divyanka/README.md

 ## Use of AI Tools

-AI assistance (ChatGPT/GPT-4) was primarily used for chceking the grammar and the word count of the report.
+AI assistance (ChatGPT/GPT-4) was primarily used for checking the word count of the report.
 All core  choices, feature design, and result interpretations were made by the author.